How Thousands of Hours of Patient Education Transformed My Practice

 From Teaching Patients to Teaching Surgeons

-This isn't promotional content.
-It's peer education.
-The kind of transparent, evidence-based teaching that defined my career when I answered patient questions on BoneSmart, when I created educational content for My Knee Guide, and now when I demonstrate surgical techniques to fellow surgeons.
+This commitment to patient education now shapes how I teach fellow surgeons with hands-on training in the operating room, and at national conferences.
+I also routinely collaborate with other surgeons on the Depuy Synthes (Johnson & Johnson MedTech) VELYS Community on DocMatter, a peer-to-peer medical collaboration platform where orthopedic surgeons share clinical insights and techniques .
+I spend time in the VELYS Community the same way I once spent time on BoneSmart.
+I ask questions, answer them, troubleshoot challenges, and learn alongside peers who are refining these techniques in their own practices.
+This kind of transparent, evidence-based teaching that defined my career when I answered patient questions on BoneSmart, when I created educational content for My Knee Guide, and now when I demonstrate surgical techniques to fellow surgeons.
 The commitment remains the same: share what works, follow the evidence, and help people make informed decisions.

 Robotic-Assisted Technology: VELYS & Mako Systems